coderside/CoderSide/README.rst

 KloutNode
 ^^^^^^^^^

-| KlouNode is the only node that not receive directly the request from the HeadNode but TwitterNode (blue arrow).
+| KlouNode is the only node that doesn't receive directly the request from the HeadNode but TwitterNode (blue arrow).
 | This actor requires that the TwitterNode found the Twitter account of the searched guy to perform.
 | If it doesn't found, this actor become useless and isn't used.
 | The KloutNode uses the Twitter account to get back influencers/influencees data from the Klout API.